COMMERCIAL ACCOUNTS AND GOVERNMENT ACCOUNTS ARE NOT COVERED UNDER REGULATION E:

 - Establish a separate account for the origination of each type of transaction.
 ACH origination / Wire Transfer etc.

-- Only fund those accounts with enough funds to cover the planned transactions on a daily basis.
+- Only fund those accounts with enough funds to cover the planned transactions daily.

 - Establish dual control over the setup and creation of new user accounts on the system, the setup of new payees on the system, and the initiation of ACH and wire transfer payments.